Terms of Reference

 Changes to Membership

 Membership may be amended from time to time.
-Partners may choose to leave the partnership at any time by written notice to the Chair.
-New partners may ask to join the partnership at any time.
-Prospective partners may be asked to submit a letter of interest or make a brief presentation to the Steering Committee stating whey they would like to participate and how they feel they can contribute to the partnership’s goals.
-Steering Committee members will review any statements of interest at a subsequent meeting and must agree unanimously to the addition of new members to the partnership.
+Organizations may choose to leave the alliance at any time by written notice to the Chair.
+New organizations may ask to join the alliance at any time.
+Prospective organizations may be asked to submit a letter of interest or make a brief presentation to the Steering Committee stating why they would like to participate and how they feel they can contribute to the alliance’s goals.
+Steering Committee members will review any statements of interest at a subsequent meeting and must agree unanimously to the addition of new members to the alliance.
 New members will have the same voting privileges as existing members.
 The membership of the Steering Committee may include a minority of non-First Nations organizations.

 Decision Making Process